developer-portal/content/tech/languages/python/micropython.md

 `-b` parameter sets baud-rate to 115200 bps which is actually connection speed.

 Yes, the last line of output with `>>>` means that MicroPython on your device is ready to use.
-If you don't see the last line, press *Enter*.
+If you don't see the last line, press *Enter* on your keyboard.
+If you still don't see the prompt, press RESET on your device.

 ```
 >>> print('Let the connecting to IoT begins!')